 Use bottled water for drinking and brushing your teeth.
 Most ice in the area comes from factories and is purified.
 If you are uncertain about the ice, ask your waiter.

-If this is a week-long vacation, do you really want to spend half of it sick just because you were too lazy to get the bottled water when you brushed your teeth?
+If this is a week-long vacation, do you really want to spend half of it sick just because you were too lazy to get bottled water when you brushed your teeth?

-Best Time To Visit Cabo San Lucas
+Best Time to Visit Cabo San Lucas

 For fewer crowds, go in spring or fall which is when I went, the temperatures are still mild and rain is less likely and the rates are at their lowest.

 From late November to mid-May, conditions are ideal to visit Cabo San Lucas, with sunny days with temperatures around the 80s and cooler nights.